 Multi-Vehicle Route Optimization (Fleet Routing Guide)

-Multi-vehicle route optimization (fleet routing) is the process of distributing stops across multiple vehicles and optimizing each route to minimize distance or time while respecting constraints like time windows, working hours, and capacity limits.
+Multi-vehicle route optimization distributes stops across multiple vehicles and generates optimized routes for each driver while respecting constraints like time windows, working hours, and vehicle capacity.

 Route optimization with multiple vehicles and multiple stops.